 When you begin to notice problems with your drainage you may have a blockage, build-up of sludge or failing equipment within your sewage treatment plant and will need maintenance, service or repairs to correct the problem.

 A foul smell near your property may indicate poor effluent quality from the discharge pipes to the watercourse.

 A white algae or sewage fungus is a sure sign there is a maintenance issue and immediate repairs may be necessary.
 Your sewage waste may also be backing up within the internal and external pipes to and from the house, you may also see damp or boggy ground around your soakaway this could be an indication of a failed outlet.

-Finally, we highly recommend to avoid usage of household detergents, bleaches or other chemicals that may upset the biological process.
+Finally, we highly recommend avoiding usage of household detergents, bleaches or other chemicals that may upset the biological process.

 For more details on how your treatment plant works, please contact us for any questions regarding maintenance, servicing or alternative issues you may have.

 If you have any further queries that have not been covered in this article then please do not hesitate to get in contact with us on 01323 741818 or 0800 171 2204.
 Alternatively, you can leave some details on our contact form or email us at [email protected].